-- Will faculty and staff be required to come to campus at all?
+- Will faculty be required to come to campus during the 2021-2022 academic year?

 - What support is available for conducting classes online?

-- Can staff and faculty take their AU-owned IT equipment home to aid productivity during the COVID-19 pandemic?
+- Can staff and faculty take their AU-owned IT equipment home to aid productivity during the COVID-19 pandemic and the fall semester?